kaljuvee/agentic/langgraph/roast-agent/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Create a `.env` file in the root directory with your OpenAI API key:
+3. Create a `.env` file in the root directory with your OpenAI API key and model:
    ```
    OPENAI_API_KEY=your-api-key-here
+   OPENAI_MODEL_NAME=gpt-4o-mini
    ```

 ## Usage